Course image Methodology - Part 1: Getting Started

 Course Summary:

-This introductory course will tackle the common questions: “Why trace our ancestors?”, “How far back can I go?” and “How do I proceed after I’ve talked to my family?”
+This introductory course tackles the common questions: “Why trace our ancestors?”, “How far back can I go?” and “How do I proceed after I’ve talked to my family?”
 Participants will immediately start filling in their Family Group Record (or Individual Family Form) and their Pedigree Chart(or Ancestral Chart).
-The course takes a look at the mementos and documents found in our own homes which hold so much information, but which are often overlooked.
-This will be followed with a general review of the public resources available.
-The course concludes with a look at the frustrating and confusing situations you may encounter as you undertake your research.

 Contact Hours: 18